harshada137/Gemma-4/README.md

 ---

+---

 ## 👨‍💻 Author

-Developed as a Google Gemma 4 AI project to simplify Kubernetes troubleshooting using Generative AI.
+Developed by **Harshada Patil** as a Google Gemma 4 AI project to simplify Kubernetes troubleshooting using Generative AI.

+---

+## 📬 Contact

+If you'd like to discuss the project, provide feedback, or collaborate, feel free to reach out.

+**Harsha Patil**
+📧 Email: harshadap1204@gmail.com